The Tryton server listens on

 Tryton provides a shortcut to send a notification with the

 notify(title[, body[, priority[, user[, client]]]])¶

-If client is not set then every client of the user will receive the message.
-If client and user are not set, the system will send the notification to the current user client.
-Otherwise the notification will be sent to the client whose ID matches client.
+userare not set, the system will send the notification to the current user client.
+Otherwise the notification will be sent to the client whose ID matches

 Notification messages are composed of four parts:

 - The string ‘notification’.

 - A string.
 A one-line summary of the message.

 - A string.
 The short informative message for the user.
 It can span multiple lines but no markup is allowed.

 - An integer between 0 (low priority) to 3 (urgent).
 The notification priority on the platform supporting it.